Advance your Yoga practice by moving beyond the physical body

 “Close your eyes, fall in love, stay there.” – Rumi

 To learn how to practice Chakrasana integrally –body-mind –space- yoga prescribes to first master this asana (by being able to maintain this pose for 12 breaths comfortably).
 Hold the pose as long as you can breathe effortlessly and diaphragmatically.
 Then come out.

-Top of your inhale reach your awareness to the crown of the head and then as you begin to exhale witnessing the sound ‘Hum’, the sound of your exhale, reverse the flow of your awareness from the crown of the head moving down to the base of the spine.
-Repeat this cycle with each breath, Your breath should be slow, long and smooth almost soundless outwardly.
+Top of your inhale, reach your awareness to the crown of the head, and then as you begin to exhale, witness the sound ‘Hum’, the sound of your exhale, reverse the flow of your awareness from the crown of the head moving down to the base of the spine.
+Repeat this cycle with each breath.
+Your breath should be slow, long, and smooth, almost soundless outwardly.
 Listen internally to the sound ‘So’ on the inhale and ‘Ham’ on the exhale.

 This pose is highly invigorating for the nervous system, so after you release from it, counterpose: when on your back again, on the floor, take a couple of breaths, hug your knees for a moment and then move to Pashchimotanasana or to the finishing sequence.